archaeoklammt/DFKV_data_model/linked_art_model.md

-# Not a HumanmadeObject - the Application of the Linked Art Data Model on the databases "Deutsch-Französische Kunstvermittlung"
+# Is it working?
+The Application of the Linked Art Data Model on the databases "Deutsch-Französische Kunstvermittlung"

 Author: Anne Klammt